 Direct broadcast satellite operators have grown at a rate far exceeding the cable television industry growth rate and have emerged as a significant competitor to cable operators.
 Direct broadcast satellite service consists of television programming transmitted via high-powered satellites to individual homes, each served by a small satellite dish.
-The continued growth of direct broadcast satellite operators may adversely affect our growth and profitability.
 Legislation permitting direct broadcast satellite operators to transmit local broadcast signals was enacted on November 29, 1999.
 This eliminated a significant competitive advantage that cable system operators had over direct broadcast satellite operators.
 Direct broadcast satellite operators deliver local broadcast signals in many markets that we serve.
 These companies and others are also developing ways to bring advanced communications services to their customers.
 They are currently offering satellite-delivered high-speed Internet access services with a telephone return path and are beginning to provide true two-way interactivity.
 On October 28, 2001, EchoStar Communications Corporation (which does business as DISH Network) announced that it has agreed to acquire Hughes Electronics Corp. (which does business as DIRECTV).
 If consummated, this combination would create a much stronger competitive challenge for us and other cable system operators.

-We may not be able to obtain critical items at a reasonable cost or when required, which could adversely affect our business, financial condition and results of operations.
+We may not be able to obtain critical items at a reasonable cost or when required, which could adversely affect business, financial condition and results of operations.